mistval/kotoba/README.md

 cd kotoba
 ```

-Then create a file in the root directory called **config.json**.
+Then create a directory in the root directory called **config** and a file inside of it called **config.json**.
 It contains your bot token and bot admin IDs.
 It should look like this:

 ```json
 {